josephsl/wintenApps/contributing.md

 You can contribute to Windows App Essentials in a number of ways:

 1. Testing: provided that you are using supported Windows releases (including latest Windows Insider Preview build) with latest NVDA and the add-on installed, you can help improve the add-on by testing and providing feedback.
-2. Localization: you can translate add-on documentation and messages via NVDA translations workflow.
+2. Localization: you can translate add-on documentation and messages via NVDA translations workflow (Subversion or Crowdin).
 The author (Joseph Lee) does not take pull requests involving localization data.
 3. Issues and pull requests: the author welcomes issues and pull requests submitted via GitHub (see the section on issues and pull requests for more information).

 ## Contribution requirements